Common introductory FAQs

 If your organization does not have a payment card that can be used to pay for such services, some of our users put a personal payment card on file and then submit their statements to their company's accounting department to expense the cost and get reimbursed back accordingly.

-Do I need a merchant account to accept online payments?
+What payment processor can I use to accept online payments?

 What do my attendees/customers see on their bank statements?

-The "statement descriptor" label would be whatever you configure in Stripe, as it must be a custom descriptor for your payment transaction processing, and it would typically have the name of your business or organization.
+The "statement descriptor" label would be whatever you configure in Stripe, as it must be a custom descriptor for your payment transaction processing, and it must have the name of your business or organization.
 Nothing will say Stripe or Corsizio on your customer bank statements.

 How do I track any payments I receive?